githubfoam/jupyter-notebooks/README.md

 # jupyter-notebooks
-common AI, machine learning, deep learning stuff
+common AI, AIOps, machine learning, deep learning stuff

 Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud. https://colab.research.google.com